Kanikamittal99/kanikamittal99/README.md

 ### Hi there 👋

-Hello, I'm Kanika, a data analyst skilled in reporting and data analysis.
+Hello, I'm Kanika, a computer science graduate skilled in reporting and data analysis.

 - Querying data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL.